-SECOND LIEUTENANT JOHN P. SHAW JR. was born in 1918 to John P. Shaw Sr. and his wife, the former Mary E. Johnson.
-His father was a member of the Camden Fire Department, serving with Engine Company.
-John P. Shaw Sr. left the fire department in 1920 and later moved to Haddon Heights, New Jersey where he served with the Haddon Heights Police Department for 23 years, retiring as a sergeant.
-The Shaw family lived at 1937 Sycamore Street in Haddon Heights.
+SECOND LIEUTENANT JOHN P. SHAW JR. was born in 1918.
+His father was a sergeant in the Haddon Heights NJ Police Department, and the family lived at 1937 Sycamore Street in Haddon Heights.
 John Shaw had attended Haddon Heights High School, and appears to have resided in Bergen County NJ, from where he enlisted in the Army in January of 1942.
 John Shaw spent some time in the cavalry at Fort Riley KS before qualifying for flight duty.
 He trained at Santa Ana CA, and was commissioned as a Second Lieutenant on November 2, 1943 at Morley TX.
 In December of 1943 he was reported as being stationed at Mountain Home ID.

 The 850th Bombardment Squadron (H) was activated October 11, 1943 at the Army Air Base, Mountain Home, Idaho.
 With it, were activated the Headquarters Detachment, 490 Bombardment Group (H), the 848th Bombardment Squadron (H), and the 849th Bombardment Squadron (H); and together with the parent 851st Bombardment Squadron (H)---formerly designated the Seventh Anti-Submarine Squadron---all became the subordinate units of the newly activated 490th Bombardment Group (H) at the Army Air Base, Mountain Home, Idaho.
 Second Lieutenant Shaw went overseas with this unit